Size matters, but not in the way you might think.

 Clusters sold with custom stands, polished bases, or museum-quality presentation add to the overall investment.
 These details enhance display and protect your surfaces.

-When purchasing premium amethyst decor, evaluate the following:
+When purchasing premium amethyst decor, evaluate the following before committing:

 Verify Origin